Wolf tone

-A wolf tone, or simply a "wolf", is an undesirable phenomenon that occurs in some bowed-string instruments, most famously in the cello.
-It happens when the pitch of the played note is close to a particularly strong natural resonant frequency of the body of the musical instrument.
-A wolf tone is hard for the player to control: instead of a solid tone it tends to produce a thin “surface” sound, sometimes jumping to the octave of the intended note.
-In extreme cases, a “stuttering” or “warbling” sound is produced, as in the sound example.
+A wolf tone, wolf note, or simply a "wolf", is an undesirable phenomenon that occurs in some bowed-string musical instruments, most famously in the cello.
+It happens when the pitch, or more particularly the fundamental frequency, of the played note is close to a particularly strong natural resonant frequency of the vibration of the instrument's body.
+Wind instruments can produce a similar effect for similar reasons—notably, in the case of brass instruments, when the played note's pitch is near a resonant frequency of the instrument's bell.

+A wolf note is hard for the player to control: instead of a solid note it tends to produce a thin "surface" sound, sometimes jumping to the octave of the intended note.
+In extreme cases, a "stuttering" or "warbling" sound is produced, as in the sound example.
 This sound may be likened to the howling of a wolf.
 A somewhat similar sound is the beating produced by a wolf interval, which is usually the interval between E♭ and G♯ of the various non-circulating temperaments.

 Stringed instruments

 The physics behind the warbling wolf was first explained by C. V. Raman.
 He used simultaneous measurements of the vibrating string and the vibrating body of the cello, to show that the warbling sound is caused by an alternation of two different types of string vibration.
 All bowed string vibration is “stick-slip oscillation”.
 One of the vibration types involves a single slip in every cycle of the note, but the other type involves two slips per cycle.

 Frequently, the wolf is present on or in between the pitches E and F♯ on the cello, and around G♯ on the double bass.